CodeSeeker-io/mixETL/README.md

 A simple reverse ETL tool that takes clean, processed data from Google Sheets and imports it into Mixpanel.

 ## To Use
-1. Download this repo
+1. Download the code
-2. Add your Google credentials file to the mixETL project folder (see [Google credentials](https://github.com/CodeSeeker-io/MixETL/edit/matthew/docs/README.md#google-credentials))
+2. Add your Google credentials file to the mixETL project folder (see [Google credentials](https://github.com/CodeSeeker-io/MixETL/blob/main/README.md#google-credentials))
 3. Run `npm run mixetl`

 That's it!
 Now just follow the terminal instructions and you'll be walked through the workflow.